Close Menu

 WHAT IS YOUR FULL RETIREMENT AGE?

 Only people born before 1937 receive full Social Security retirement benefits upon turning 65.
 Congress extended full retirement age for the rest of us.
 People born in 1955 (turning 65 in 2020) must wait until they are 66 years and 2 months old before they reach “full retirement age.”
-Here is the rest of the breakdown of how old you must be to reach Social Security’s full retirement age according to your year of birth:
+Here is the rest of the information of how old you must be to reach Social Security’s full retirement age according to your year of birth:

 • Born in 1956 – 66 years, 4 months old